Cray-HPE/community/sig-CSM-Architecture/README.md

 # Architecture Special Interest Group

-The Architecture SIG maintains and evolves the design principles of Kubernetes, and provides a consistent body of expertise necessary to ensure architectural consistency over time.
+The Architecture SIG maintains and evolves the design principles of CSM, and provides a consistent body of expertise necessary to ensure architectural consistency over time.

 The [charter](charter.md) defines the scope and governance of the Architecture Special Interest Group.